Bell violation for unknown continuous-variable states

-One notes that due to the Hong-Ou-Mandel (HOM) effect \cite{HOM87} the only contributing component of the mode $\bar{t}$ photon in Eq.~(\ref{before BS}) to the state after the BS is $|f_{2}^{\beta }\ra_{\bar{t}}$.
-This amounts to a filtering or projecting operation of the photon in mode $\bar{t}$ into the continuous variable basis $|f_{2}^{\beta }\ra$.
+As a result of Hong-Ou-Mandel (HOM) interference \cite{HOM87}, the coincidence of the outcome photons in modes $\bar{T}$ and $\bar{A}$ determines the degree of distinguishability between the photons in modes $\bar{t}$ and $\bar{a}$.
+To be more specific, the contributing component of the mode $\bar{t}$ photon in Eq.~(\ref{before BS}) to the coincidences after the BS is $c_{12}|f_{2}^{\beta }\ra_{\bar{t}}$, which is the distinguishable component of the photon in mode $\bar{a}$.
+This amounts to a filtering or projecting operation of the photon in mode $\bar{t}$ onto the continuous variable basis $|f_{2}^{\beta }\ra$.

-With the above operations, a joint projection is realized for the testing entangled photon pair $|\psi\ra_{t\bar{t}}$.
+With the above operations, a joint projection is realized for testing the entangled photon pair $|\psi\ra_{t\bar{t}}$.
 It is then straightforward to achieve the joint probability $P_{12}(\alpha ,\beta )$.
 The four-photon coincidence probability in modes $T,\bar{T},A,\bar{A}$ is given as

-where $N_{\alpha\beta}(T,A,\bar{T},\bar{A})$ and $N(t,a,\bar{t},\bar{a})$ are four-photon coincidence counts of the corresponding modes.
+where $N_{\alpha\beta}(T,A,\bar{T},\bar{A})$ and $N(t,a,\bar{t},\bar{a})$ are four-photon coincidence counts of the corresponding modes for polarization angles $\alpha$ and $\beta$.
 The individual probabilities can be determined using \eqref{individual}.
 Consequently, the joint probability can be written in terms of measurable quantities,

 Measurement of the other joint probabilities $P_{11}(\alpha,\beta)$ and $P_{2j}(\alpha,\beta)$ are accomplished by appropriately rotating the angles $\alpha$ and $\beta$ by $\pi/2$.
 In this way the correlation function $C(\alpha ,\beta )$ can be achieved straightforwardly.
 Other correlations can be obtained similarly with other choices of angles $\alpha $ and $\beta $.
 To achieve the Bell violation given in (\ref{violate}) the orientation of the stripping polarizer is determined as $\tan s = (\kappa_{1}/\kappa_{2})(\sqrt{2}-1)$ and $\tan s' = (\kappa_{1}/\kappa_{2})(\sqrt{2}+1)$.